dinkumoil/ScriptCollection/ReadMe.md

 These scripts allow to manage plugins for Notepad++.
 The benefit over using Notepad++'s build in _Plugins Admin_ is that you can always install/update to the plugin versions from the most recent plugins list and that also older versions of Notepad++ prior to v7.6 are supported.

+## Pascal Development

+The file in this directory provides a function list parser for Notepad++ for Pascal and derived languages like _Delphi_ and _Free Pascal_.

 ## SetSQLServerFirewallRules

 Script to set the required rules in the Windows firewall to make MS SQL Server reachable for network clients.